The Craftsman's Utopian Doctrine

 But he wasn't finished yet.
 In 1900, he set about building a global wireless communications system, transmitted through a large electrical tower (Sound familiar?).
 His altruistic intention was to provide a means to share information and offer free electricity throughout the world.

 Huh?
 Could this be one of the first turnarounds from the Gilded Age Robber Baron mentality to the enlightenment of the ensuing Craftsman movement?
 The adjustment on our global attitudes toward an All-For-One and One-For-All mentality?
 Not one single inventor of those we've explored in this exercise has shown such tendencies as Tesla's insouciant purity for mankind.
-His work, which actually began on 1901, and backed by Edison's former benefactor JP Morgan, was set on Staten Island and known as WardenClyffe.
+His work on the Electrical Tower, which actually began on 1901, and backed by Edison's former benefactor JP Morgan, was set on Staten Island and known as WardenClyffe.

 The story thickens.
 As work progressed on the project, investors began to doubt the basic premise of anything not aligned to profits.
 All of it complicated by Guglielmo Marconi, making his own advances in radio technologies, and with the backing of Andrew Carnegie and Thomas Edison to boot.
 Tesla had no choice but to abandon the Wardenclyff project.
 By 1908, Tesla filed for bankruptcy and the tower was sold for scrap to help pay off his debts.
 Tesla suffered from a nervous breakdown, recovered enough to manage a few consulting roles, while his ideas, still flowing, became more and more fanciful.
 He died in 1943 at 86 years old, poor and reclusive.